20481A1219/my-project/README.md

 ```

 ## Screenshots
-Below are screenshots showcasing different pages of the React ERP System:
+Below are screenshots showcasing different pages and features of the React ERP System:

 1. #### Dashboard